Research and Writing Projects in Literature (Revision 2)

 Students in ENGL 492 complete an extended research and writing project under the direction of a professor.
 The topic for the project will be determined by consultation between the student and the professor.

-Note that ENGL 492 has a similar purpose and structure as ENGL 491, which has a strong emphasis on Cultural Studies.
+Note that ENGL 492 has a similar purpose and structure as ENGL 491, which has a strong emphasis on cultural studies.

-To receive credit for ENGL 492, you must achieve a minimum grade of 50 percent on each assignment and a composite course grade of at least “D” (50 percent).
+To receive credit for ENGL 492, you must achieve a minimum grade of 50 per cent on each assignment and a composite course grade of at least “D” (50 per cent).
 The weighting of the course assignments is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Roberts, Edgar V. Writing About Literature.
-13th ed.
-Upper Saddle River, NJ: Pearson Prentice Hall, 2012.
+13th ed., Pearson Education, 2012.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.

-Updated March 16 2017 by Student & Academic Services
+Updated July 17 2017 by Student & Academic Services